Best SLP Degree Programs in Pennsylvania

 Campus Based - Visit Website

-Thomas Jefferson University's Master of Science in Speech-Language Pathology is a 60-credit, two-year graduate program located on the Center City campus.
-It prepares students for CCC certification and state licensure, offering a strong interprofessional rehabilitation focus.
-With multiple clinical practicum experiences and advanced clinical specialization options, students benefit from an on-campus Clinical Skills Center.
-The program emphasizes preparing graduates for diverse professional settings and specialized clinical fellowships, starting in the fall semester.
-'No GRE Required'.
+Thomas Jefferson University's Master of Science in Speech-Language Pathology is a comprehensive 60-credit, two-year graduate program on the Center City campus.
+It prepares students for ASHA certification and state licensure through diverse clinical experiences and interprofessional rehabilitation training.
+The program includes multiple practicums, a Clinical Skills Center, and advanced specialization options, with a fall start and full-time track.
+This master's program requires an entrance exam.

 • 60-credit graduate program